mirror/dd-wrt/src/router/frr/doc/user/pim.rst

 PIM Interface Configuration
 ===========================

-PIM interface commands allow you to configure an interface as either a Receiver or a interface that you would like to form pim neighbors on.
-If the interface is in a vrf, enter the interface command with the vrf keyword at the end.
+PIM interface commands allow you to configure an interface as either a Receiver or an interface that you would like to form PIM neighborships on.
+If the interface is in a VRF, enter the interface command with the ``vrf`` keyword at the end.

+.. clicmd:: ip pim allow-rp [rp-list PLIST]

+   When processing a (\*,G) source list entry for a particular group in a Join message, :rfc:`7761` dictates that the source address must be set to the RP address.
+In some network designs, the sending router's idea of the RP for a particular group may not match ours.
+Enabling this knob disables checking that the source address in (\*,G) source list entries are equal to our RP address for that group.
+The RP specified in the source list entry is ignored and our RP address is used to join that group.

+   Optionally, a prefix-list may be specified; only RP addresses permitted by this prefix-list will be accepted.

+.. index:: ip pim active-active
 .. clicmd:: ip pim active-active

-   Turn on pim active-active configuration for a Vxlan interface.
-This command will not do anything if you do not have the underlying ability of a mlag implementation.
+   Turn on PIM active-active configuration for a Vxlan interface.
+This command will not do anything if you do not have the underlying ability of a MLAG implementation.

 .. clicmd:: ip pim bsm

-   Tell pim that we would like to use this interface to process bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict bsm messages on this interface.
+   Tell PIM that we would like to use this interface to process bootstrap messages.
+This is enabled by default.
+The 'no' form of this command is used to restrict BSM messages on this interface.

 .. clicmd:: ip pim unicast-bsm

-   Tell pim that we would like to allow interface to process unicast bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict processing of unicast bsm messages on this interface.
+   Tell PIM that we would like to allow interface to process unicast bootstrap messages.
+This is enabled by default.
+The 'no' form of this command is used to restrict processing of unicast BSM messages on this interface.

 .. clicmd:: ip pim drpriority (0-4294967295)

    Set the DR Priority for the interface.
-This command is useful to allow the user to influence what node becomes the DR for a lan segment.
+This command is useful to allow the user to influence what node becomes the DR for a LAN segment.

 .. clicmd:: ip pim hello (1-65535) (1-65535)

-   Set the pim hello and hold interval for a interface.
+   Set the PIM hello and hold interval for an interface.

+.. clicmd:: ip pim join-prune-interval (5-600)

+   Modify the join/prune interval that PIM uses on this interface.
+Defaults to the globally configured value (which in turn defaults to 60 seconds).
+   If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

+.. clicmd:: ip pim assert-interval (1000-86400000)

+   Modify the PIM assert interval in milliseconds on this interface (defaults to 18000).

+.. clicmd:: ip pim assert-override-interval (1000-86400000)

+   Modify the PIM assert override interval in milliseconds on this interface (defaults to 3000).

+.. clicmd:: ip pim override-interval (0-65535)

+   Modify the PIM LAN prune delay override interval in milliseconds on this interface (defaults to 2500).

 .. clicmd:: ip pim [sm | dm | sm-dm]

-   Enable pim on this interface. pim will use this interface to form pim neighbors, and start exchaning pim protocol messages with those neighbors.
-The optional argument determines what mode pim will use this interface for. ``sm`` enables sparse mode, ``dm`` enables dense mode, while ``sm-dm`` enables sparse-dense mode.
+   Enable PIM on this interface.
+PIM will use this interface to form PIM neighborships and start exchanging PIM protocol messages with those neighbors.
+   The available modes of operation are:

+   ``sm``
+   Sparse mode.
+All groups are forwarded following PIM-SM protocol.
+   This is the default mode if not specified.

+   ``dm``
+   Dense mode.
+All groups are forwarded following PIM-DM protocol only.
+   If a dm prefix-list is configured, then groups not matching the prefix list will not be forwarded.

+   ``sm-dm``
+   Sparse-dense mode.
+If a group has a RP discovered/configured, then it is forwarded using PIM-SM (even if the RP is currently unreachable), otherwise it is forwarded using PIM-DM.
+If a dm prefix-list is configured, then groups not matching the list will still be forwarded using PIM-SM even if no RP is available.

+   Regardless of the PIM mode, any group matching the SSM range (default 232.0.0.0/8) will be forwarded following the PIM-SSM protocol.

    Please note that this command does not enable the reception of IGMP reports on the interface.
-Refer to the next `ip igmp` command for IGMP management.
+Refer to the ``ip igmp`` command for IGMP management.

 .. clicmd:: ip pim ssm prefix-list PREFIX_LIST

    Configure the Source-Specific-Multicast group range.
 Defaults to 232.0.0.0/8.
+   Any group within this range will always be treated as SSM.

 .. clicmd:: ip pim dm prefix-list PREFIX_LIST

    Limit dense mode multicast to the range configured with prefix-list.
 By default there is no limit.
+This is primarily used for interfaces in sparse-dense mode to limit which groups are forwarded in dense mode when no RP is available for the group.
+   If this list is configured and an interface is in dense mode only, it will not forward groups that do not match the prefix list.

 .. clicmd:: ip pim allowed-neighbors prefix-list PREFIX_LIST